CharlieBurton10/waggytaillodge/README.md

 ### Typography

-I have used EB Garamond from Google Fonts for this website, as it connected with the Logo.
+I have used EB Garamond from Google Fonts for this website.
 It is a serif font.

 ![EB Garamond Font](docs/font.png)